 We will do all we can to give you the best possible outcome from your time spent in the eye clinic.
-In order to minimise the number of visits you have to make to the hospital we try to carry out all the tests you need during one visit.
-You are therefore likely to be at the hospital for 2-4 hours.
-You should also be prepared to be longer, as you may have tests arranged in other departments.
+To minimise the number of visits you must make to the hospital, we try to carry out all the tests you need during one visit.
+You are therefore likely to be at the hospital for 2-4 hours depending on which tests you need.

 The amount of waiting time will vary from patient to patient.
-We do our best to make sure that each patient is seen as quickly as possible but please remember that there may be some waiting between tests, and then a wait before you see the doctor.
+We do our best to make sure that each patient is seen as quickly as possible, but please remember that there may be some waiting between tests, and then a wait before you see the doctor or nurse.
+If you have any questions about your waiting time, please ask the nurse in charge of your clinic.